open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

           activateColvis : true
           searchField : date

-Then, this configuration parameter, ``open_orchestra_backoffice.navigation_panel.trashcan.parameters``, is injected to panel strategy.
+Then, this configuration parameter, ``open_orchestra_backoffice.navigation_panel.trashcan.parameters``, is injected to the panel strategy.
 Here is the service configuration:

 .. code-block:: yaml